geniusyield/smart-order-router/README.md

 Assign the selected UTXO (hash + index) to `COLLATERAL_UTXO_REF`  when running the SOR via Docker.

-Optionally, the UTXO information can also be obtained from a block explorer service such as https://cexplorer.io/
+Alternatively, the UTXO information can also be obtained from a block explorer service such as https://cexplorer.io/

 #### Deployed Contract